-Student Name 1 - Beginning 2 - Satisfacto 3 ⊨ Accompili T - Beginning Student T - Settisfactorily learning the skill Type of Assessment/Circle: Self Reer Teacher Type of Assessment/Circle: Self Reer Teacher G. 19 The shaft should lie across the fingers of your top hand, which then curl around the shaft.
-The bottom hand should gently grip the butt end of the stick.
-The stick should be held vertically to the side of the body, near the ear.
-Scoop The up of the head of the stuck moves down towards the ball.
-The butt end of the stick will be low to the ground, the front foot will to the side of the ball.
-Push under the ball and bring it up quickly with the top hand pulling up towards the body.
-Dan't stop your feet, keep moving through the pick-up STREET, CONTRACTOR OF THE PROTECT AND ADDRESS OF THE PROTECT OF TH AT SOME BROWN The head of the stick is close to the head at ear level and the ball facing toward the head.
-Elbows out, arms away from the body.
+1 - Begjirning 2 - Satisfack 3 ⊨ Accompli Date 1 - Beginning Student 2 - Satisfactorily learning the skill 3 ≒ Accomplished performance of the skill 3 ≒ Accomplished performance of the skill Grip The shaft should lie across the fingers of your top hand, which then curl around the shaft.
+The bottom hand should gently grip the butt end of the stick The stick should be held vertically to the side of the body, near the ear.
+Scoop Mark to the second The up of the head of the stick moves down towards the ball Top hand should be choked up to the stick throat The butt end of the stick will be low to the ground, the front foot will to the side of the ball.
+Push under the ball and bring It up quickly with the top hand pulling up towards the body.
+Don't stop your feet, keep moving through the pick-up Begin crading the ball while raising the stick.
+Cradle The head of the stick is close to the head at ear level and the ball facing toward the head.
+Libows out, arms away from the body.
 The wrists will be rotated back and forth, the stick should move ear to nose and back, to crate centrifugal force.
-Switching Hands nds d the stick vertically and facing your ear سفند Slide stick down through bottom hand and replace top hand to bottom, bringing stick back up on opposite side of the body.
+Switching Hands Tides Hold the stick vertically and facing your ear Change position of hands as the stick moves across under the chin to the other side of the body. !
+Slide stick down through bottom hand and replace top hand to bottom, bringing stick back up on apposite side of the body.
 Throwing/Passing Top hand arm back and as high as the ear or higher.
-Shoulder on ball side rotates back Upposite footsteps forward, opposite shoulder forward, point bottom of stick toward target.
-The bottom hand will loosely grip the bottom of the stick and will loosely pull and guide the stick towards the target.
-Bottom hand bulls toward the body as top hand pushes the ball toward the target to complete the throw.
-Catching Stick should be extended to the side of the body of top hand.
+Shoulder on ball side notates back.
+Opposite featsteps forward, opposite shoulder forward, point bottom of stick-toward target The bottom hand will bosely grip the bottom of the stick and will loosely pull and guide the stick towards the larget.
+Edilowalthough Garcanino .
 When catching the ball, the head of the stick must give back toward ear so that the ball is cushioned and is protected in the stick.
 Imagine catching an egg or water balloon.